 Start here, if you are in a rut or have challenges and you are seeking wiser strategies/ resolution with regard to single or co-parenting.
 This is your program and you may work at your pace with "Parenting After Divorce" alone- these are comprehensive steps to become more knowledgeable on creating a new niche in life with your children!
-Learn more from each step summary below:
+Learn more by clicking each step link below:

 Phase I Inception - Adjusting and Validation